-The above example values the stock at $21 based on a 12% dividend growth rate.
+The above example values this particular stock at $21 based on a 12% dividend growth rate.
 Compare this value to the most recent closing price of the stock you’re considering.
-If the closing price is lower, then the model has indicated that this stock has met your criteria and is worthy of further consideration.
+If the closing price is lower, then the model has indicated that this stock has met your criteria and is worthy of further consideration for investment.

 Of course, as with any valuation model, there are risks associated with investing based on purely the dividend growth model.
 It does, however, provide a good data point for your investment analysis.

 To know if the dividend growth rate growth can be sustained for many years, we should also evaluate the sales growth and profit margin trends.
 In order to sustain a growing dividend, the company must increase Earnings Per Share (EPS) or the Dividend Payout Ratio.